danielviram/employee-directory-front-end/README.md

 # Employee Directory
-by Daniel Viramontes in collaboration with Issac Medina
+by Daniel Viramontes in collaboration with Isac Medina

 # Live Link
 <a href="https://employee-directory12345.herokuapp.com/directory">Directory</a>